-unsustainable cost increases include the inflated prices of health care services,23 underuse of primary care and prevention that can keep people healthy,24 and over-utilization of more expensive acute care and emergency room services.25
+2000; on average, the employee had to contribute \$3,997 of that amount.22 The root causes of these unsustainable cost increases include the inflated prices of health care services,23 underuse of primary care and prevention that can keep people healthy,24 and over-utilization of more expensive acute care and emergency room services.25

 Not only are these costs already placing a significant burden on employers and their employees today, but, without reform, the outlook for the future is worse.
-The cost of an employer-provided plan for an Colorado family grew at an average rate of 8.4% per year over a recent ten-year period, while the median household income for the state was only growing .96% per year.
+The cost of an employer-provided plan for a Maryland family grew at an average rate of 7.7% per year over a recent ten-year period, while the median household income for the state was only growing 1.22% per year.
 These projected cost increases will affect the 156.5 million Americans who are covered through their employer.
-These projected cost increases will affect the 156.5 million affect the 156.5 million are covered through their employer.
+These projected cost increases will affect the 156.5 million of the state was only affect the 156.5 million of the state was only growing 1.22% per year.